FlingOS/FlingOS/Documentation/Markdown/Reference Articles/2015-07-21-MBR-and-EBR.markdown

 Also, multiple file systems allows you to install multiple operating systems side by side on the same disk, so long as both understand the disk formatting (i.e. the partition table).
 This is the case even if the two OSes can't understand eachother's file systems.

 ## What came before MBR?
 There is little to be said for what came before MBR.
 Most of the storage mediums around at the time were small hard disks or prior to that floppy disks and cassettes.
-As such, anything that might have resembled a partioning scheme was proprietary and/or not widely adopted.
+As such, anything that might have resembled a partitioning scheme was proprietary and/or not widely adopted.
 Prior to MBR machines used custom disk formats, of which there were many even within one single company's products.
 As such, many tools for chaining and converting formats were developed.
 I found the following section of the article on the CP/M system developed by Digital Research most informative: https://en.wikipedia.org/wiki/CP/M#Disk_formats Readers older than myself are warmly invited to send me anecdotes of their experiences "back in the day" (but please, limit them to stories about disk formats...)

 ## Is there anything newer than MBR?
 GPT (Guid Partition Table) is the latest partioning scheme which is more complex but still retains a protective MBR which has to be supported.
 There are also alternative standards that originate from outside the PC market such as the Apple Partition Map (though after Apple Macs shifted to Intel processors from PowerPC, APM is no longer supported).